villasv/aws-airflow-stack/README.md

 - The DAG files directory should be accessible at `/efs/dags`

-The home directory is assumed to contain the Airflow configuration file (`airflow.cfg`).
+The home directory is assumed to contain the Airflow configuration file (`airflow.cfg`) and the requirements file (`requirements.txt`).
 This is flexible enough to accommodate pretty much any project structure and is easily set up with symbolic links.

-The usual procedure goes as follows: SSH into the `turbine-scheduler` EC2 instance, clone your Airflow files **inside the shared directory** (`/efs`), install your stuff and link your specific files.
+The usual procedure goes as follows: SSH into the `turbine-scheduler` EC2 instance, clone your Airflow files **inside the shared directory** (`/efs`), install your dependencies and link your directories.

 ```
 you@machine ~/.ssh $ ssh -i "your_key.pem" ec2-user@xxx.xxx.xxx.xxx
 [ec2-user@ip-yy-y-y-yyy ~]$ cd /efs
 [ec2-user@ip-yy-y-y-yyy efs]$ git clone https://your.git/user/repo
-[ec2-user@ip-yy-y-y-yyy efs]$ sudo pip install -r /efs/repo/requirements.txt
+[ec2-user@ip-yy-y-y-yyy efs]$ sudo pip3 install -r repo/home/requirements.txt
 [ec2-user@ip-yy-y-y-yyy efs]$ sudo ln -s /efs/repo/airflow/home /efs/airflow
 [ec2-user@ip-yy-y-y-yyy efs]$ sudo ln -s /efs/repo/airflow/dags /efs/dags
 ```